What You Need to Know About Apple in Indonesia

 READWRITE Market Effect Other Apple devices are available, so sales ban for iPhone 16 and Series 10 Apple Watch will not have much effect on them.
 The ban is primarily on the fresh sale of new devices; however, there is no limit on selling the already available models through authorized dealers.
 Thus, with millions of active mobile devices in Indonesia, the market is huge for Apple.
 The willingness and efforts toward compliance of local regulations and investment in local manufacturing serve as an indication that Apple is devoted to the Indonesian market.

-One thought on “What You Need to Know About Apple in Indonesia”
+1 thought on “What You Need to Know About Apple in Indonesia”